Berry Angriawan

 Berry Angriawan (born 3 October 1991) is an Indonesian badminton player affiliated with Djarum club.
-He was part of Indonesia winning team at the 2016 Asia Team Championships and at the 2017 SEA Games.
+He was part of Indonesia's winning team at the 2016 Asia Team Championships and at the 2017 SEA Games.

 Career

 2023

 In September, Angriawan and his partner Rian Agung Saputro won the Indonesia International tournament in Medan, defeating 1st seed and fellow Indonesian pair Sabar Karyaman Gutama and Muhammad Reza Pahlevi Isfahani in rubber games.